CodingKao/reading-note/code-201/class-01.md

 **Describe how HTML, CSS, and JS files are “parsed” in the browser.**
 > When a web browser receives HTML, CSS, and JavaScript files, it must "parse" them in order to display the web page correctly.
 >
 > HTML: When a browser receives an HTML file, it will parse the HTML file, line by line, from top to bottom.
-The browser will look for HTML tags, such as /<body>, /<head>, and  /<title>, and will interpret those tags to display the page in the correct way.
+The browser will look for HTML tags, such as \<body>, \<head>, and  \<title>, and will interpret those tags to display the page in the correct way.

 >CSS: When the browser receives a CSS file, it will parse the CSS file, line by line, from top to bottom.
 The browser will look for CSS rules, such as font-size, background-color, and width, and will apply those rules to the elements on the page, in order to style the page correctly.